Guaranteed Best Prices. Worry-free booking. 100% refund up to 24 hours prior to your tour start time. Health Safety

 Dallas Sightseeing Walking Tour.

-The best way to discover Dallas is by walking the city.
-We will walk around two and a half miles starting at the West End Historic District, Dallas' oldest section, and make our way to the Dallas Art District, downtown's cultural hub.
+The best way to discover Dallas' rich culture, history and architecture is by walking through the city.
+We will stroll around one mile starting at the West End Historic District, Dallas' oldest section, and make our way to the AT&T Discovery District.
+Get up close and personal to the buildings, art, historical landmarks and civic spaces while we tell the story of Dallas’ past, present, and future.

 Discover Dallas fascinating history, incredible architecture, and unrivaled charm.
 We will walk around two miles.
 Our journey starts at the West End Historic District, the oldest part of the city, we will visit Dealey Plaza, the Grassy Knoll, the Old Red Court House, and Founders' Plaza.
 Revisit the fascinating details of the JFK assassination and hear about the city's beginnings and its founder.